zacKolton/EQWorks-ProblemSet/README.md

   - When prompted, paste the file path requested in the consol

 Remarks:
-  - This program uses StdDraw.java to graphically represent the data
+  - This program uses StdDraw.java to draw the data
     - StdDraw.java methods can be found here "https://introcs.cs.princeton.edu/java/15inout/javadoc/StdDraw.html"
   - There is no graphing or statistical libraries used
   - I feel Question 4a isn't completely finished/correct